microsoft/vscode-cpptools/Documentation/LanguageServer/MinGW.md

-The [documentation for Mingw-w64](https://code.visualstudio.com/docs/cpp/config-mingw) has moved to [Visual Studio Code Docs](https://code.visualstudio.com/docs).
+The documentation for Mingw-w64 has moved to https://code.visualstudio.com/docs/cpp/config-mingw.